Slushy: Production

 Non-carbonated slushies are made by freezing a non-carbonated juice or other liquid.
 Many modern non-carbonated slushy machines use a spiral-shaped plastic dasher to scrape crystals off a freezing cylinder, often integrated into a clear hopper.
 This product is often "wetter" than a carbonated slushy machine.
 Machines for producing these do not require a pressure chamber, and as a result, they are much cheaper and easier to maintain due to their simpler mechanics.

 Slushies can also be produced by supercooling.
 The first slushies in the late 1950s and early 1960s were made by supercooling.
 Supercooled Sprite was briefly marketed by Coca-Cola in the United Kingdom.
 The product required a special vending machine to store the bottles in a supercooled state so they would turn to slush upon opening.
 Supercooled slushies can be made by pouring a soda into a bottle, shaking it and putting it into a freezer, waiting 3 to 3.5 hours, and then either releasing pressure and flipping the bottle, slowly opening the bottle and pouring it out, or adding a piece of ice into the soda.

 Temperature

 Slush is made by a mixture of sugar and water.
-To prevent the mixture from freezing solid, there must be between 12%-22% of sugar present in the solution.
+To prevent the mixture from freezing solid, there must be 12–22% of sugar present in the solution.
 The sugar acts as an antifreeze in the solution.
 The slush machine stirs or rotates the mixture at a constant speed so that the sugar and water molecules bond together before the water gets a chance to freeze.
 In this way, a soft, wet slurry mixture is formed.

 Some slushies have additives to make the freezing temperature of the mix lower, so that the drink can be served much colder than a water slush drink.

 Brands

 There are several well-known brands of slushies.
-The brands Slurpee, ICEE, Thirst Buster, and Froster are known for their carbonated slushes.
-Brands that produce non-carbonated slushes include Slush Puppie and Del's.
+The brands Calippo Burst, Slurpee, ICEE, Thirst Buster, and Froster are known for their carbonated slushes.
+Brands that produce non-carbonated slushes include Mr Slush, Frazil, Polar Krush, Calippo Slush, Slush Puppie, Iceberg Slush System, Arctic Slush, Kona Ice, Slushy Jack’s, and Del's.

+Concerns over glycerol content

+Some slushies contain glycerol both as a sweetener and to reduce the freezing point of the mixture to retain the slush effect.
+The use of glycerol in place of sugar allows the drinks to avoid sugar tax, but introduces a risk of glycerol intoxication syndrome in young children.
+In the United Kingdom, the Food Standards Agency recommends that children aged four or younger do not consume glycerol-containing slushies, and that a warning of the risks be visible at the point of sale.